 - 1/2 tsp of ground ginger

-- Heat oven to molé brownies, preheat the oven to 350°F. Spray or grease a quarter sheet pan (large cookie sheet with the 1-inch lip around the edges) and set aside.
+- Preheat the oven to 350°F. Spray or grease a quarter sheet pan (large cookie sheet with the 1-inch lip around the edges) and set aside.

 - Let cool slightly then add in the vanilla, eggs, milk stout and cocoa powder to the butter mixture and set aside.

-- In a separate large bowl, whisk together the flour, cinnamon, cheyenne, nutmeg, ginger, baking powder and salt together.
+- In a separate large bowl, whisk together the flour, cinnamon, cayenne, nutmeg, ginger, baking powder and salt together.

 - Add the butter mixture and mix until incorporated.
 Fold in the chocolate chips then pour into the prepared sheet pan.